acidonper/biznagafest22-argocd/README.md

 ### Install ArgoCD Server

 After the ArgoCD operator has been installed, it is time to install ArgoCD itself.
 It is required to execute the following command to apply the YAML file definition in Openshift in order to give the ArgoCD Operator the definition required to deploy de ArgoCD Server.

 ```$bash
+oc new-project argocd
 oc apply -f 01-install-argocd.yaml
 ```